I Left Belize Sunburnt & Happy

 Jungle heat.

-Belize immediately felt different from a lot of the places I’d traveled before because it balances Caribbean energy with Central American landscape.
+Belize immediately felt different from anywhere I'd traveled before because it blends Caribbean energy with Central American wilderness.

 One minute you're eating fresh fruit in a sleepy town.

-The next you’re climbing through caves or heading toward Mayan ruins surrounded by jungle.
+The next you're climbing through caves or standing among ancient Mayan ruins surrounded by dense jungle.

 The ATM Cave Tour Was One Of The Wildest Things I've Ever Done